Administration¶

 Route Planning¶

-Users with Manage Routes can create planned routes with stops, assign them to devices and drivers, preview route geometry, and track route status.
+Users with Manage Routes can create planned routes with stops, assign them to vehicles, preview route geometry, and track route status.

 - Planned routes are company-scoped.